echiner/edem-mda-data-ingestion/Exercises/Exercise1/README.md

 It will be a guided exercise, while explaining the different concepts by the teacher.

-Only setup required is to create the two directories in NiFi's docker container:
+Only setup required is to create the two directories inside NiFi's docker container:

 ```shell
 # Check the container ID